nowhereman/nowhereman.github.com/_posts/2012-01-05-rails_thread_safe.md

 bundle exec rake db:migrate RAILS_ENV=production
 {% endhighlight %}

-In your Apache Tomcat directory, open the file `conf\context.xml`.
+In your Apache Tomcat directory, open the file `conf/context.xml`.

 Add the **Resource** tag inside the **Context** tag, like this: